data-preservation-programs/RetrievalBot/filplus.md

 ## Background

-The goal of filplus retrieval sampling is to offer an aggregated view of how each storage provider performs in terms of retrieval.
+The goal of filplus retrieval sampling is to offer an aggregated view of how each storage provider performs in retrievability.
-It is a sampling of the retrieval performance of the storage providers in the Filecoin network.
+The Filecoin community would like to make this retrieval sampling logic public and transparent, so that participants including storage providers, notaries, and data clients are aligned on best practices and how their reputation is evaluated.

 ## Sampling Logic

 All active verified deals in Filecoin network will be sampled randomly.

-Newer deal will have a higher chance to be sampled than older deals.
-The chance is 4x for each year the deal is newer.
+Newer deals will have a higher chance to be sampled than older deals.
+The chance is 4x for each year the deal is newer determined by deal start date.
 This gives newer deal a higher chance to be sampled for retrieval testing.

 ## Deployment